agera-sdk/previous-version-2/README.md

 The UI API, `rialight::ui`.

-- The UI API is used by the graphics API.
+- Some parts of the UI API are used by the graphics API.
+- The UI API defines interfaces for reactive UI component which are defined by the developer.
+  - An UI component may use graphics nodes from the graphics API, `rialight::graphics`.

 ### File System